 We’ve also managed to nail down a good massage therapist that does home service.
 Pretty important for J and I.

 We are liking our little corner of the world.
 We live in a quiet, family-friendly area where my kid can learn how to ride a bike and play with other kids her age, and I can walk my dog in peace.

-We had a good run at a play school, we’ve found a good school for Aki (in fact she just finished summer school!
-All set for school year 2016 this July!), and I’ve even found a nice yoga studio to practice in.
+We had a good run at a play school, and we’ve managed to find a good school for Aki (in fact she just finished summer school!)
+We are all set for school year 2016 this July.
+I even found a nice yoga studio to practice in.

 While Aki’s school and the yoga studio are NOT in Better Living, I think it still adds up to a wonderful experience thus far living in the south.
 My friend Macon jokes that we live in the wrong part of the south, but I think we couldn’t have chosen a better spot to put down roots in.